Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - [Google SRE] : "no SRE could spent more than 50 percent of his or her time on traditional operations as opposed to coding"
 - keep Ops playbooks
 - [BeingResponsibleForMyProgramsOperationsMakesMeABetterDeveloper]
+- [DevOps at Netflix by Josh Evans] key takeaways:
+    * There are many interpretations of the term DevOps, it is a useful shorthand for a wide variety of technologies and approaches
+    * You build it, you run it” is the concrete application of the freedom and responsibility culture
+    * When building a platform tool make it so easy to use that the product teams are not tempted to try and build something for themselves
+    * Product teams are free to experiment and learn, which can feel chaotic and is a valuable part of the freedom and responsibility culture
+    * The value of blameless and safe incident reviews – the goal is to learn and find patterns and use that information to present whole classes of failure from happening in the future
+    * Don't view the value stream in a fragmented way – see the whole end to end system with all its interactions and dependencies and optimize the system as a cohesive whole rather than different tools and domains

 ### Post-mortems
 - trying to orgize it THE DAY AFTER THE EVENT, when it is fresh in people's minds